Multi-Fidelity Bayesian Optimization with Unreliable Information Sources: EXPERIMENTAL RESULTS

 \subsection{XGBoost hyperparameter tuning}

 We now assess the performance of rMFBO on a real-world hyperparameter tuning example.
 To that end, we follow the experiment introduced by~\citet{li2020multi} and train an XGBoost model~\citep{chen2016xgb} to predict a quantitative measure of the diabetes progression\footnote{ {\url{https://archive.ics.uci.edu/ml/datasets/diabetes}}}.
-The dataset includes 442 examples, two-thirds are used for training and the remaining for evaluation.
+The dataset includes 442 examples, two-thirds are used for training and the remaining fraction for evaluation.
 We employ the implementation from the scikit-learn library~\citep{scikit-learn} and optimize 5 continuous hyperparameters described in Section~\ref{sec:testfunctions}.
-The primary IS $m$ trains XGBoost with 100 weak learners trees, while the auxiliary IS $l$ uses only 10, with $\lambda_1 = 0.1, \lambda_m = 1$.
+The primary IS trains XGBoost with 100 weak learners trees, while the auxiliary IS uses only 10, with $\lambda_l = 0.1, \lambda_m = 1$.
 The optimization starts with 10 random queries at each IS.
-We used the nRMSE to evaluate the performance. rMF-MES is able to take advantage of the auxiliary IS and achieves faster convergence than SF-MES, while staying close to MF-MES (Figure~\ref{fig:xgb}).
-Note that the auxiliary IS is in this case of extremely good quality and comes at a 10-times cheaper cost (Figure~\ref{fig:xgbdist}), thus demonstrating the ability of rMF-MES to use these cheap queries even though the main purpose of the algorithm is to provide robustness against unreliable sources.
+We use the normalized root mean square error to evaluate the performance. rMF-MES is able to take advantage of the auxiliary IS and achieves faster convergence than SF-MES, while staying close to MF-MES (Figure~\ref{fig:bigmatrix}, third row).
+Note that the auxiliary IS is in this case of extremely good quality and comes at a 10-times cheaper cost (see Figure~\ref{fig:xgbdist} in the Supplementary), thus demonstrating the ability of rMF-MES to use these cheap queries even though the main purpose of the algorithm is to provide robustness against unreliable sources.
 On the other hand, rMF-GIBBON displays a behavior closer to SF-GIBBON.
 While a significant advantage over MF-GIBBON can be observed in the first half of the budget, rMF-GIBBON then gets distanced by its MFBO counterpart.